blaisetine/slamduck/README.md

 My basketball dunking game written in Pascal during childhood.

+The operating system is MS DOS, so this is running under emulation.

 It is incomplete and painfully slow!

 I used my own character in the game :-)